makersacademy/airport_challenge/README.md

 # Airport Objects

-An airport object contains two instance variables:
-`@hangar` is an empty array which is used to store Plane objects `@capacity` is the total capacity permitted for Plane objects.
+An airport object contains two instance variables: \n `@hangar` is an empty array which is used to store Plane objects. \n `@capacity` is the total capacity permitted for Plane objects.
 It defaults to Airport::DEFAULT_CAPACITY.

 ```